tommy-pea/tommy-pea.me/Engineering/Chartership/chartership.md

 ---

-To demonstrate engineering competence, I need to provide my work history (CV) demonstrating my involvement in complex engineering activities.
+To demonstrate engineering competence, I provide my work history (CV) demonstrating involvement in complex engineering activities.

 Complex engineering problems include some, or all, of:
 * wide-ranging or conflicting technical, engineering, and other related issues